The first of five open water adventure dives to pass the PADI Advanced Open Water Certification

 On the way back, I start to rise high in the water; my tank is becoming lighter as I use up the compressed air.
 I start to lose control, depressing the button on my buoyancy aid, desperately trying to dump air, but nothing happens and I rise quickly to the surface like a balloon.
 It worries me.
 I’ve never lost control like that before.
 Marian pulls my dump cord; I slowly sink back down and we continue the dive.
 Its shaken my confidence but was not dangerous as we were only in seven meters of water.

-It turns out on the natural navigation task that Kris spotted a devil ray (like a manta, only much smaller), which is why he was pointing in the other direction.
+It turns out on the natural navigation task that Kris spotted a eagle ray, which is why he was pointing in the other direction.
 It just goes to show how easy it is for signals to be misinterpreted underwater.
-I was disappointed I had missed the ray, but thrilled to have passed the first challenge.
+I was disappointed I had missed the ray, but thrilled to have completed the first challenge.

 The skills covered in the navigation adventure dive